-Prerequisite: Intro to Unmanned Aerial Vehicle Flight and Aerospace Engineering
+Prerequisite: Intro to Aerospace and Aviation and Introduction to Unmanned Aerial Vehicle Flight

 Practicum in Transportation Systems is designed to give students supervised practical application of knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience such as internships, mentorships, independent study, or laboratories.